mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  - Future work: Investigating the finding a better kernel balance parameter.
  ### Reflection on how to adress the limitations of the paper (my ideas )
  - I could not see any limitations in the paper with my current knowlodge.

  ### Datasets (Result)
  http://www.bbci.de/competition/iii/

  ### Comparison/benchmark methods (Results section)
  - EEG data of each trial were band-pass filtered between 4–40 Hz that covered most ERD features re-lated to MI.
 Features were then extracted by CSP with parameter M =1.
- - Compared with this algorithms MLP, SVM, GKSVM, PKSVM, ELM, GKELM, PKELM and results are
+ - Compared with this algorithms MLP, SVM, GKSVM, PKSVM, ELM, GKELM, PKELM and accuracy of algorithms showwd in table.
+MKELM has the best accuracy among each subject.
  ### Code

  ### Unknown Terms in the Paper